 - Thermography – for treating patients with moderate symptoms.
 This treatment uses heat to destroy prostate tissue.
-Microwave energy is a major approach for this treatment.
+Microwave energy is a major approach to this treatment.

 - Laser Therapy – to treat mild to severe symptoms.
 This approach most commonly uses GreenLight Laser Therapy together with TURP to provide effectiveness with fewer side effects.

 Treatment entirely depends on the case.
-Very minor cases may just need changes in lifestyle.
+Very minor cases may just need lifestyle changes.
 Beyond that there’s medication and in some cases, surgery options may be available.
-Keep in mind, there is no permanent cure of BPH, but treatment options are meant to lower the symptoms caused by BPH to help your quality of life.
+Keep in mind, there is no permanent cure for BPH, but treatment options are meant to lower the symptoms caused by BPH to help your quality of life.